-Everyone else had flown across the stars to Paradise, but he remained behind on Planet Earth to reign alone.
+Everyone else had flown across the stars to Paradise, but he remained on Earth to reign alone.

-His mortal body, quite unexpectedly, endured for four hundred years.
-Showing no signs of death, he decided to scour Earth’s knowledge to build a new world.
+His mortal body endured for four hundred years.
+Showing no signs of death, he scoured Earth’s knowledge and built a new world.

 All this came to an end when the sun collapsed.
 Its destruction gouged Earth to its core, leaving the man to drift in darkness amidst his ruined kingdom.
 In the years that followed, increasing earthquakes threatened an impending destruction of what remained of the planet.
 Scrambling for escape, he constructed an interstellar spaceship–his loophole to Salvation.